MaxAantjes/Exp-Analysis-Exclusion-EDU-EC-COV19/appendix.md

 ### Subset of the Data of Interest

 Only households with children or young people of schoolgoing age (5 - 18 year-olds) are relevant to this analysis.
-For this purpose, the data is subsetted.
+For this purpose, a subset is taken from the data.
 The `agecheck()` function checks if there is at least one household member who is between 5 and 18 years old, returning value 1, or not, returning value 0.

 ``` r
 agecheck <- function(x){